What is a Network Operations Center (NOC)?

 What is NOC Monitoring?

-NOC Monitoring means keeping a close watch on a network’s working condition from a central operations center.
-The main aim of NOC monitoring is to keep the network available and working well by finding problems quickly, fixing them along with doing tasks like updating software or managing network traffic.
+NOC monitoring means keeping a close watch on a network’s working condition through noc monitoring services from a central operations center.
+The main aim of the noc monitoring process is to keep the network available and working well by finding problems quickly, fixing them, and performing tasks like updating software or managing network traffic.

 Examples include mobile phone operator’s service management, large communication networks operated by big companies or nations traffic control centers, emergency service networks and utility provider systems.